+- 4. Candidacy Examination.
+See Graduate School Handbook, Section 7.3 for additional details.
+Upon passing the candidacy examination, the student is assumed to be prepared to undertake independent dissertation research.
+The candidacy examination consists of two parts: 1) a written examination, and 2) an oral examination.
+Two formats are available for completion of the written portion of the candidacy examination: - a.
 Traditional Format.
 The student, in consultation with their advisor, will develop three or four topic areas from which questions will be generated by the candidacy committee.
 Specific questions for the written examination will be based upon a bibliography compiled by the student in consultation with each member of their candidacy committee.
 Each member of the committee will submit questions pertaining to one or more areas covered in the bibliography to the committee chair.
 The student will prepare written answers to the questions submitted for each topic area.
-Specifically, the student will have:

-- Three days for each of four topic areas, OR - Four days for each of three topic areas
+Specifically, the student will have (1) three days for each of four topic areas, OR (2) four days for each of three topic areas.

 The student is expected to make full use of journals, books and notes in the preparation of each response.
 The committee will expect to receive a fully documented (i.e., cited) and well-written response to each question posed.
-It is recommended that the written portion of the examination be completed within a 5-month period, but must be completed within a 1-year period.
+It is recommended that the written portion of the examination be completed within a 5-month period but must be completed within a 1-year period.

+b.
 Portfolio Format.
 Three manuscripts and a brief essay that provides a cohesive overview of the portfolio will constitute the written portion of the candidacy examination for this option.
-The manuscripts will typically consist of one grant proposal, and two journal manuscripts
+The manuscripts will typically consist of one grant proposal, and two journal manuscripts.

 The manuscripts are expected to be prepared with the intent of expeditious submission.
 However, the specific nature of the manuscripts will be based upon a plan developed by the candidate in consultation with members of the student's candidacy committee.
 That consultation should also include specific discussion of the extent to which committee members will provide advice, read and comment on drafts, etc. during the candidate's work on the examination.
 The documents should demonstrate the potential candidate's ability to undertake tasks appropriate to academic achievements in research and garnering of research support.

 Note: The documents that comprise the portfolio must represent original work that has not been previously used to fulfil another academic requirement (e.g., master's thesis or AuD capstone).